-This demonstration project in its Study phase is being carried out on behalf of the black coal industry to demonstrate the technical viability, integration and safe operation of Carbon Capture and Storage (CCS) in the Surat Basin to benefit all emitters of CO2.
+This demonstration project in its Study phase is being carried out on behalf of the black coal industry to assess and, if possible, demonstrate the technical viability, integration and safe operation of Carbon Capture and Storage (CCS) in the Surat Basin to benefit all emitters of CO2.

 Who is CTSCo?

-Carbon Transport and Storage Company (CTSCo) is a wholly owned, ‘non profit’ subsidiary of Glencore, one of the world’s largest, diversified natural resource companies.
+Carbon Transport and Storage Company (CTSCo) is a wholly grant-funded subsidiary of Glencore, one of the world’s largest, diversified natural resource companies.
 Glencore's commitment to climate change mitigation is documented in its 2017 publication "Climate change considerations for our business".

 The purpose of CTSCo is to assess and deliver the Surat Basin CCS Project on behalf of Government and Industry funders.